libvips/php-vips-ext/README.md

 ```

 You'll need libvips 8.0 or later, including all the headers for
 development.
 On linux, install with your package manager.
-On OS X,
+On macOS,
 install with `brew` or MacPorts.
 For Windows, download a zip from the
 libvips website, or build your own.